Marvellous111/omi-mentor/README.md

 comments tagged with (not example) are novel comments tagged with (perhaps example) are edited example code

-Due to quick server deployment to test the code we are making use of render.
+Due to quick server deployment to test the code I am making use of render.
 Later I will migrate to amazon ec2.

 ## HOW TO USE